Sales Training – The Sales process changed – did you get the memo?

 27. The Coaching Habit – Likewise, Michael Bungay Stanier wrote The Coaching Habit to help Sales Managers help their salespeople, to empower them rather than just help them close a few sales.
 That book also collects the wisdom of many distinguished authors and distills the main points about coaching in to one book.
 He offers 7 What questions – What is on your mind?
 And what else?
 What’s the real challenge here for you?
 What do you want?
 How can I help?
 If you are saying yes to this, what are you saying not to?
 What was most useful for you?
 One for the sales directors.

-28. Lets get real or lets not play – Mahan Khalsa and Randy Illig explain how to move from sales person to trusted advisor.
+28. Lets get real or lets not play – Mahan Khalsa and Randy Illig explain how to move from being the sales person to the trusted advisor.
+Great book.

-If you invest in and read half of these books, you will be well armed to sell professionally in 2019, to avoid common pitfalls, to build lasting relationships and enjoy a very fruitful career in sales, the oldest profession in the world, bar none.
+If you invest a little in and read half of these books, you will be well armed to sell professionally in 2023, to avoid common pitfalls, to build lasting relationships and enjoy a very fruitful career in sales, the oldest profession in the world, bar none.
 There is a lot of reading here, but if we choose to work in sales, we do need to understand the psychology behind it.
-Try to invest in yourself, attend training with specialists at live events, via webinars, podcasts, Youtube or read their blog.
+Try to invest in yourself by reading a book a month, attend training with specialists at live events, via webinars, podcasts, Youtube or read their blog.
 Invest time and money in yourself and/or your sales team.
+And keep refreshing your understanding.
+You will find that my list focuses on people who espouse service over sales.
+Find out what issues your potential client faces, work out if you have a suitable solution to the problem, then work together to solve the problem.
+Like a doctor, do not prescribe before diagnosing.
+Each book title has a link to its website or Amazon listing and reviews.

 1. SalesMan Podcast with Will Barron – great guests, good questions, fast and incisive

-3. In the Arena with Anthony Iannarino – in depth interviews on deeper topics around sales
+2. The Anthony Iannarino Show – in depth interviews on deeper topics around sales

 Useful Selling Tools: Have some of these in your tool box or sales stack, IF they can be useful and not become a time suck.